 Assess-Implement-Monitor (AIM) Grants

-- IMPLEMENT recommendations made through a GISA-funded, independent and impartial assessment
+- IMPLEMENT recommendations made through a GISA-funded assessment

 How much money is available?